HSF/hsf.github.io/organization/_posts/2021/2021-03-04-coordination.md

 ### Software Training

 - Quick presentation summarising recent GitHub CI/CD training <https://docs.google.com/presentation/d/12sS7p5E1skOAATztGk5C3NjK0FNCFV9VbWTVxX1UtME/edit?usp=sharing>
+- Discussed possibility of follow-up questionnaire on skill level after, say, six months - this is planned

 ### Event Generators

 - HL-LHC Review 2: Have been discussing the proposal from Liz and Graeme and have decided it would be good to dedicate some upcoming WG meetings to discuss the important topics - expecting to send an announcement to the WG tomorrow.
-- ATLAS and CMS GEN accounting: Have updates coming soon.
+- ATLAS and CMS event generation job accounting: Have updates coming soon.
 - CSBS Paper: Now accepted!

 ### Frameworks